 These bars also have an added advantage.
 If you are like me, you might be a little forgetful about eating your nuts.
 Now, I don’t need a reason to not eat my nuts.

 Homemade granola bars are the easiest thing to make.
 They take very little effort and I get to choose what goes into it.
 I can go the healthy granola bars route or add a few “comfort” ingredients like caramel bits and chocolate chips.

 The star of this recipe has to be the Flaxseed Meal.
 My readers know that I like to use flaxseed meal in almost all recipes because they are a great source of protein for vegetarians like me.
 They made my sweet potato curry very delicious.
-I always use Bob’s Red Mill Flaxseed Meal since they grind them freshly.

 If you like this granola bar recipe, feel free to let me know below.

 What is the funniest joke you have heard about Granola?

 Want more granola recipes?
 I think you will like my tomato granola recipe